jschomay/httpacman/notes.md

 - Need to stip out base tag ie: <base href="http://www.univ-paris1.fr/">

 - Some sites use framesets and dont have a body... so out stuff doesn't get appended, arg

+- there's really no reason to use backbone at all at this point... make the directors regular classes

+- refactor entities to eiter inherit or take components for things like moveX and moveY, etc

 - Detect error: getaddrinfo ENOTFOUND from request module -- handle it better...